kl1nton/1_Applied_Basic_Science/2_Physiology.md

 	D. Mucus neck cells
 	E. Goblet cells

-#### Answer: ?
+#### Answer: A. Parietal cells - TRUE
+- The parietal cells of the stomach produce intrinsic factor, a glycoprotein that forms a complex with dietary vitamin B12.
+The stimulus for production can be either vagal, gastrin or histamine signals.
+The ileum has specific receptors on its enterocytes for the complex.
+In the presence of calcium ions and a low pH, vitamin B12 is then taken up by the cell and intrinsic factor is re-released into the gut.
+Patients without a stomach and those with pernicious anaemia require injectable vitamin B12 replacement therapy.
+Parietal cells also synthesise and secrete hydrochloric acid.
+Chief cells secrete pepsinogen, the proenzyme form of pepsin.
+G-cells secrete gastrin, which stimulates secretion of acid by parietal cells found in the body and fundus of the stomach.
+Goblet cells are part of the mucosa of the small intestine, not the stomach.
+Mucus neck cells secrete mucus and are located in the necks of the gastric glands.

 ### Q2.49
-Release of anti-diuretic hormone (ADH) from the posterior pituitary gland occurs as a physiological response to a drop in plasma volume or an increase in serum osmolality.
-In the presence of ADH the glomerular filtrate will be isotonic to plasma in:
+Release of anti-diuretic hormone (ADH) from the posterior pituitary gland occurs as a physiological response to a _drop in plasma volume_ or an _increase in serum osmolality_.
+In the _presence of ADH_ the glomerular filtrate will be isotonic to plasma in:

 	A. The ascending limb of the loop of Henle
 	B. The cortical collecting tubule
 	C. The medullary collecting tubule
 	D. The descending limb of the loop of Henle
 	E. The renal pelvis
-#### Answer: ?
+#### Answer: D. The descending limb of the loop of Henle - *FALSE* = B. The cortical collecting tubule - TRUE
+- ADH increases the water permeability of the cortical and medullary collecting tubules and ducts, and allows the filtrate to reach osmotic equilibrium with the interstitial fluid surrounding the nephron.
+The interstitial fluid in the cortex of the kidney is isotonic to plasma, and therefore the filtrate can become isotonic to plasma in the cortical collecting tubule.
+The interstitial fluid is hypertonic to plasma in the medullary collecting tubule, and so the filtrate becomes hypertonic to plasma in this region of the nephron and remains hypertonic as it passes through the renal pelvis.
+ADH has no effect on the water permeability of the loop of Henle.
+The filtrate is hypertonic to plasma in the descending limb and becomes hypotonic to plasma by the time it reaches the ascending limb of the loop of Henle.

 ### Q2.50
 A 23-yo man arrived in the ED in shock with profuse bleeding from his femoral vessels after a gun shot injury to his right groin.
 Which of the following changes is most likely to be anticipated in this patient?